-On both sides, suitable regulatory / warnings signs as approved by the SE shall be installed for the guidance of road users.
+On both sides, suitable regulatory warnings / signs as approved by the SE shall be installed for the guidance of road users.
 On each approach, at least two signs shall be put up, one close to the point where transition of carriageway begins and the other 120 m away.
-The signs shall be of design and of reflectory type, if so directed by SE.
+The signs shall be of design and of reflectory type.